 - Contingencies like mortgage applications and home assessments don’t enter the picture because the offer is a cash-only contract.

 - Even the home inspection can’t upset it, because this event initiates before NOTE: The home inspection (HI) looks like the only thing in common with the other two models.
 They all do it the same, more or less.
-The standout differential is that with FSBO and realtors, it impacts after the offer is in.
+The standout differential is that with FSBO and realtors, it impacts after the offer is submitted.
 In contrast, here it’s in the offering statement, before you are induced to set your expectations on an unrealistic number.

 - DealHouse reviews are excellent.
 On speaking to some clients, they confirmed that working backward from the DealHouse bottom line, adding back all traditional expenses, the offer made ultimate sense to them.
 The avoidance of aggravation, getting cash quickly, and moving smoothly through the process was impressive.